projectcalico/calico/docs/DigitalOcean.md

 # Running calico-docker on DigitalOcean
 Calico runs on the DigitalOcean virtualization platform.
-The following instructions show the full power of the Calico routing and security model on DigitalOcean (and allow DigitalOcean to be used for testing).
+The following instructions show how to network containers using Calico routing and the Calico security model on DigitalOcean.

 ## Getting Started
 These instructions assume a total of three DigitalOcean hosts running CoreOS.
 For more general background, see the [CoreOS on DigitalOcean documentation](https://coreos.com/docs/running-coreos/cloud-providers/digitalocean/).